 “Why isn’t the Golden Gate Bridge golden?”

 He didn’t have an answer other than his observation that it was expensive to paint.

 Color of Golden Gate Bridge

-What he didn’t know is that the steel for the bridge, which came from Bethlehem Steel foundries in Pennsylvania and New Jersey, originally came coated with a red led primer.
+He didn’t know that the steel for the bridge, which came from Bethlehem Steel foundries in Pennsylvania and New Jersey, originally came coated with a red lead primer.
 Color studies by consulting architect Irving Morrow arrived upon what’s now become known as Golden Gate Bridge International Orange, a unique “red terra cotta” version of the International Orange standard.
 But there were other competitors, as pictured above.
-“Warm grey” was a distant second choice.
-If you like the color, you can obtain it from Sherwin Williams, the supplier as “Firewood” (color code SW 6328).
+“Warm Grey” was a distant second choice.
+If you like the color, you can obtain it from Sherwin Williams, the supplier, as “Firewood” (color code SW 6328).